drydenwilliams/full-time-to-self-employed/README.md

 If you’re self-employed, you need to pay tax on your "taxable profit" as part of your Income Tax liability.
 Taxable profit is an adjusted profit figure that's calculated through your tax return each year.

+### Reducing your corparation tax bill
+Everything you spend through your company means you are taking away money from any profit.
+But if like us you're really small and don't really have much expenditure it's easy to end up with a big corparation tax bill.
+Which is fine, but you could be doing something better with it.
+Like buying assets that bring in more passive income.
+Or using this profit to pay into your personal pension (I would reccomend this).

 ### Capital assets